github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 {% data variables.product.prodname_dotcom %} uses two types of pools to organize and allocate machines:

-- **Public pool**: This pool hosts the general 2-core runners.
+- **Public pool**: This pool hosts the standard 2-core runners.
 It consists of a general shared pool of machines are used to pick up jobs from any {% data variables.product.prodname_actions %} customer.
 When that job is complete, those machines are re-imaged and returned to the pool.
 Since many customers share this pool, there is likely to be an idling re-imaged machine ready to process your job.

 - **Private pools**: The {% data variables.actions.hosted_runner %}s use private pools, which helps improves the security of the virtual machine lifecycle.
 With private pools, only re-imaged machines are allowed to be used within your organization or enterprise.
 This helps reduce concerns around re-imaged machines leaving artefacts behind.
 The use of private pools does affect the queue time for {% data variables.actions.hosted_runner %}s.